 Demonstrate how BigMedilytics secure architectures allow secure Big Data Healthcare services to be offered across borders within Europe thus strengthening the EU’s Digital Single Market Strategy.

 Define the Best “Big Data technology and Healthcare policy” Practices for the EU which describes the best practices from both a Big Data technology, business models, policy and regulatory perspective for a variety of applications and scenarios in the EU’s healthcare sector.

 Transfer knowledge generated in the BigMedilytics pilots to 69 External Exploitation Partners across the Big Data Value Chain through dedicated workshops.
 This accelerates adoption of concepts throughout the entire healthcare sector.

 BigMedilytics will have a transformational impact on the healthcare sector by ensuring that big data technologies will be used routinely throughout the healthcare sector in delivering high-quality care while reducing costs.
 In this sense, the project will:

-BigMedilytics is a consortium of 35 entities, led by Philips, in which companies, health centres, research institutes and universities from 12 different countries participate.
+BigMedilytics is a consortium of 35 entities, led by Philips, in which healthcare providers, technology companies, pharma, research institutes and universities from 12 different countries participate.